KaioFelps/inertia-rust/README.md

 the needed props are evaluated).

 ## Inertia Middleware and Shared Props

 The Inertia Middleware comes from your opted provider.
+It has few responsibilities:
+- allow you to **share props**, via `with_shared_props` method;
+- ensure that redirects for PUT, PATCH and DELETE requests always use a 303 status code;
+- merge shared props with errors flash messages.

-It has few responsibilities.
-With it, you can enable **shared props**. `with_shared_props` method requires a callback (inside an Arc pointer) that receives the current request.
+The middleware's `with_shared_props` method requires a callback, wrapped in an `Arc`, that receives a reference to the current request.
 You can use it to extract any information you might want to share.

 ```rust
 use actix_web::{App, HttpServer};